Ivy Lee (actress): Early life and career

 Lee graduated from Singapore Polytechnic with a Diploma in Biomedical in 1993.
 The same year, she joined TCS (predecessor of MediaCorp) after winning the biannual Star Search and clinching the "Miss Photogenic" title at the same contest.

 At the Star Awards 2006, Lee was awarded the Best Actress award for her role as a lawyer in the drama serial Family Matters.
 Before that, she was also named the Best Actress another two times; the first in 2000, and then in 2004.

-Later in her career, Lee was known for her on-screen partnership with actor Edmund Chen, most notably in Beyond the Axis of Truth and Double Happiness.
+Later in her career, Lee was known for her on-screen partnership with actor Edmund Chen, most notably in The Wing of Desire, Beyond the Axis of Truth, Double Happiness, House of Joy and Live Again.
 At the Star Awards 2007 anniversary special celebrating 25 years of Chinese drama in Singapore, they were named one of the Top 5 Favourite On-screen Partners for their roles as husband and wife in Double Happiness.

-Lee left the entertainment industry in November 2009 and moved to Hong Kong with her family.
-As of 2017, she moved again to London.
+Lee moved to Hong Kong with her family two years later.
+She has been based in London, England, since 2017.

 Personal life

-Lee currently lives in Hong Kong with her four children and her Hong Kong-born television producer and director husband Raymond Choy.
-In 1997, she gave birth to a girl.
+Lee is currently based in England with her four children and her Hong Kong-born television producer and director husband Raymond Choy, whom she married in 1997 and in the same year, gave birth to a girl.
 In 2005, Lee gave birth to twin boys.
 In 2009, she gave birth to another girl.
 In an interview, Lee stated that she relocated to Hong Kong with her children so as to be nearer to her husband who travels frequently within the Greater China Region.